 The Architectural Plans

 Here are the plans as we’ve developed them thus far.
 I will soon be releasing them as a downloadable pdf for free.
-If you want to be notified when they drop, sign up for my newsletter below.
+[Update: You can download the free plans here!]

 Follow along as we build the Quompound!